zjykzj/zjykzj/profile.md

 ## About ME

-I am a computer vision engineer.
-I am currently focusing on the development and deployment of image search engine in edge devices, including the identification of snacks, vegetables, fruits and dry goods, and model deployment on NPU development board.
+Programmer, passionate about programming and algorithms.
+Currently, as a computer vision engineer, I specialize in the development of recognition algorithms for snacks/vegetables/fruits/dry goods, as well as the development of inference engines on edge devices.

 ## Educations